reflex-frp/reflex-platform/reflex-frp.org/documentation.rst

 #.
 Reflex basics
 #.
 Reflex-dom basics
 #.
 A guide to Event Management
    #.
+Event Creation/ Producers
+   #.
+Consumers / Sink of Event
+   #.
+Role of Dynamic
+      #.
+Event to Dynamic
+      #.
+Tagging Event
+      #.
+Sampling Dynamic: Promptly vs delayed?

+   #.
+Creating Event propagation graph
+      #.
+Simple
+      #.
+Recursive Do
+      #.
+Fanning Dynamic/Event
+      #.
+Merging/Switching
+      #.
+Nested Dynamic values

+   #.
+Maintaining State via fold
+   #.
+Some gyan from reflex-dom-contrib

+#.
+A guide to DOM creation
+   #.
+Static DOM
+   #.
+Dynamic DOM
+   #.
+DOM events
+   #.
+Troubleshooting type-class errors

+#.
+A guide to AJAX
+   #.
+XHR
+   #.
+WebSockets

+#.
+Debugging Reflex application
+#.
+Advanced topics
+   #.
+Client side routing
+   #.
+Backend integration
+   #.
+Designing library/ reusable web snippets
+   #.
+Libraries - diagrams-reflex, reflex-gloss, etc.

+#.
 Reflex API reference
 #.
 Reflex-dom API reference

+..
+API reference can be direct haddock documentation But other places need to put references to this..
+How to do it?

 Installation
 ------------

+..
+TODO copy from reflex-platform, it has to provide all the possible ways user might need to install including stack, nix, nixos, ...

 Architecture of a reflex application
 ------------------------------------